Joining at 11+

 The main point of entry into the Senior School is at age 11+.
 Choosing the right secondary school for your daughter is an important decision and we hope that, through our website, you will learn a little more about us and the Channing community and whether we might be right for you.
 We would also like to encourage you to visit the Senior School to see the school in person and find out more about our admissions process.

-Our policy is to offer places on the basis of the whole picture created by the examination result, the school reference and the interview performance.
+We invite all candidates to attend an interview and we also request a school reference for every applicant.
+Our policy is to offer places on the basis of the whole picture created by the examination result, the interview performance and the school reference.
 We look very carefully at all three aspects to gauge a candidate’s potential.

 Advice on how to choose a school and 11+ FAQs